Follow This Old House online:

 HVAC annual maintenance𝗫𝗫

-The chart below shows what you could expect to pay to repair or replace parts of your HVAC system without a home warranty plan:
+The chart below shows what you could expect to pay for different HVAC issues without a home warranty plan.

 Reading the Fine Print of Your HVAC Coverage Plan

-Most HVAC plans come with specific exclusions and limitations that can affect your system’s coverage.
-Below is a list of common exclusions found in HVAC home warranties:
+Most home warranty plans with HVAC protection include specific exclusions and limitations that can affect your system’s coverage.
+Here’s a list of common situations and damages not typically covered by HVAC home warranties:

-• Damage caused by natural disasters: Systems damaged by severe weather events, such as storms or tornadoes, won’t receive coverage under a home warranty plan.
+• Weather damage: Systems damaged by severe weather events, like storms or tornadoes, won’t receive coverage under a home warranty plan.
 You would need homeowners insurance for this type of coverage.

-• Personal heating, cooling, humidity, and air regulators: Most home warranty plans don’t cover personal heating and cooling devices.
+• Personal heating, cooling, humidity, and air regulators: Most home warranty plans don’t cover personal heating and cooling devices, like a space heater.
 Other exclusions include humidifiers, dehumidifiers, and electronic air cleaners.

-• Preexisting conditions: Preexisting conditions and damage describe any issues that existed before your home warranty coverage began.
-In our 2025 survey of 2,000 home warranty users nationwide, 31% of homeowners who had a denied claim cited preexisting conditions as the reason.
-Only certain home warranty companies, including American Home Shield and First American Home Warranty, offer these protections, so it’s important to review your plan in detail.
+• Preexisting conditions or damage: This includes any issues that existed before your home warranty coverage began.
+In our 2026 survey, 29% of homeowners who had a denied claim nationwide cited preexisting conditions as the reason.
+Only certain home warranty companies, including American Home Shield, offer this protection.

 Preventive HVAC Maintenance and Warranty Eligibility

 Many home warranty companies expect you to maintain your HVAC system regularly to keep it running smoothly and reduce the risk of breakdowns.
-Skipping routine checkups or ignoring minor issues can lead to costly repairs and may even result in denied claims.
+Skipping routine checkups or ignoring minor issues can lead to costly repairs and if you have a home warranty, can result in denied claims.
 Staying on top of HVAC maintenance not only protects your warranty coverage but also helps your system last longer and saves you money.

 Here’s a list of simple tips to help you maintain your HVAC system and your home warranty coverage:

-• Follow your HVAC manufacturer’s guidelines: Schedule yearly checkups and address minor issues promptly to prevent bigger problems with your system later on.
+• Follow the manufacturer’s guidelines: Schedule yearly checkups and address minor issues promptly to prevent bigger problems with your system later on.

-• Know what you can do yourself: You can likely tackle small jobs, like swapping air filters, on your own.
-But we recommend using a licensed technician for bigger repairs to keep your warranty valid.
+• Keep up with routine tasks: You can likely tackle small jobs, like swapping air filters, on your own.
+We recommend using a licensed technician for bigger repairs to keep your warranty valid.

 How To Choose the Right Home Warranty Company

-When reviewing HVAC protection in a home warranty plan, check the coverage caps closely.
-These limits typically hover around $2,000 on average, but can vary significantly between providers.
-We recommend choosing a plan that meets or exceeds this limit to ensure your heating and cooling systems have adequate protection.
+When reviewing HVAC protection in a home warranty plan, it’s important to first check the coverage caps closely.
+These limits typically fall around $2,000 on average, but can vary between providers.
+We recommend choosing a plan that meets or exceeds the replacement value of your unit to make sure you have enough protection.

-Keep an eye on SEER rating requirements, too.
+Keep an eye on Season Energy Efficiency Ratio (SEER) rating requirements, too.
 Some home warranty companies won’t cover systems with a SEER rating below 13, which can become an issue for owners of older units that aren’t as energy-efficient.
-Make sure the home warranty plan you choose fits your specific HVAC system—most plans cover central AC and heating, but some might limit coverage for different types, like window units or ductless systems.
+Make sure the home warranty plan you choose fits your specific HVAC system—most plans cover central air and heating, but some might limit coverage for different types, like window units or ductless systems.

 Regional HVAC Warranty Considerations

-Your location can impact the type of HVAC coverage you need since different climates can create different priorities.
-Choosing a plan that fits your region can help ensure you have warranty protection when it matters most.
+Your location can impact the best type of HVAC warranty for your home since different climates can create different coverage needs.
+Choosing a plan that fits your region can help ensure you have the right home warranty protection when it matters most.

-In the South, summers are long, hot, and humid, making air conditioning crucial for comfort and safety.
-About 39% of surveyed homeowners in the South chose plans that included AC coverage.
-The West has a more varied climate, ranging from dry deserts to cooler coastal areas, but air conditioning remains essential for many homeowners during the hot months.
-Our 2025 survey found that 37% of homeowners in the West included cooling protection in their plans.
+• West: The West has a more varied climate, ranging from dry deserts to cooler coastal areas, but air conditioning is essential for many homeowners during the hot months.
+Our survey found that 37% of homeowners in the West included cooling protection in their home warranty plans.

 Advice From Real Homeowners

 No homeowner wants to deal with HVAC issues, but having a plan for when your system breaks down can save you time and money.
-We spoke with two homeowners, Sonia C. and Callie M., who have encountered recent issues with their systems.
+We spoke with Sonia C., a North Carolina homeowner who has experienced issues with her HVAC system.

 Sonia, who doesn’t own a home warranty, opted to replace the 15-year-old system in her Raleigh, North Carolina, home after being quoted more than $8,000 for repairs.
 She made the decision less than a year after paying to replace a blower motor.